Tuckpro, tuckstone refractory solution

 With major reasons for tuckstone rupture being identified, SEFPRO designed a new tuckstone solution, named TuckPro, which resulted in the combination of three essential factors, detailed below:

-1. Thermal protection: a composite system integrating the SefproShield, a newly developed rigid ceramic insulating board for consistent insulating power over time.
+A composite system integrating the SefproShield®, a newly developed rigid ceramic insulating board for consistent insulating power over time.

 By combining the fused cast tuckstone with this optimised insulation of the entire sitting face, including the whole radius area, SEFPRO developed an “all-in-one” tuckstone solution (Fig 8).